aarong/feedme-server-core/README.md

 - `err.message === "UNEXPECTED_MESSAGE: ..."`

-  The client transmitted a message that was invalid given the state of the conversation.
+  The client transmitted a message that was sequentially invalid.

   - `err.clientMessage` (string) contains the client message.